agrc/gis.utah.gov/about/policy/sgid/index.md

 - A link the the data page on the AGRC website
 - A link to the SGID Open Data page

-The ArcGIS Online Item will reside in the corresponding ISO category folder and contain the appropriate tags.
-If the data is authoritative, it will be marked as `authoritative`.
-If the data does not receive updates, it will be tagged as `static`.
-If the data has historical relevance **but is not the most recent data** it will be tagged as `shelved`.
-Note: the [AGOL Validator](https://github.com/agrc/agol-validator) project will transfer metadata from the Internal SGID database, including summary, description, and use limitations.
+We will create a hosted feature service of the dataset in our ArcGIS Online organization.
+The ArcGIS Online item for this feature service will reside in the corresponding ISO category folder and contain the appropriate tags.
+If the dataset is authoritative, it will be marked as `authoritative`.
+We don't anticipate some datasets ever receiving updates, such as the boundary lines for adjacent counties in the surrounding states.
+These datasets will only exist in ArcGIS Online and will be tagged as `static`.

+The [Auditor](https://github.com/agrc/auditor) project will regularly evaluate and update the ArcGIS Online item's information (tags, thumbnail, title, etc) based off of information from a separate table and from the SGID.
+It will also update the ArcGIS Online item's metadata from the SGID's geodatabase.

-If the data is shared with the [SGID Open Data](https://opendata.gis.utah.gov/), it will have the enable multiple formats download option selected to allow for File Geodatabases and other non default downloads.
+If the dataset is shared with our [Open Data site](https://opendata.gis.utah.gov/), we will enable the multiple formats download option in the ArcGIS Online item page to allow users to download File Geodatabases and other non default download options.

-The [minimum metadata content]({% link about/policy/metadata/index.md %}) will be populated.
-When creating new metadata, it is recommended that you use the [metadata form](https://docs.google.com/forms/d/1u7gwdmRN-83Kh5zizi-kHRObeoNyaakM3scPkLT3zKY/edit).
+We will populate the [minimum metadata content]({% link about/policy/metadata/index.md %}) in the SGID geodatabase.
+We recommended that you use the [metadata form](https://docs.google.com/forms/d/1u7gwdmRN-83Kh5zizi-kHRObeoNyaakM3scPkLT3zKY/edit) to create new metadata for the SGID.

-All empty geometries and duplicate records will be removed, with [Sweeper](https://github.com/agrc/sweeper) or some other form of automation.

-All new database domains will comply with the rule stating, domain values must match domain descriptions.
+The domain values for any new database domains must match domain their descriptions.
 See the [domain document](https://docs.google.com/document/d/12bdtmtv-ZVF9g-lFshbobx8DbKX9LfbL44HawLjFTVw/edit?usp=sharing) for more information on this effort.

+We will use [Sweeper](https://github.com/agrc/sweeper) (or some other form of automation) to remove all empty geometries and duplicate records.

-The ESRI default Resolution and Tolerance will be used.
+The SGID uses the ESRI default Resolution and Tolerance:

 - XY Resolution: 0.0001 Meter
 - XY Tolerance: 0.001 Meter

+### OpenSGID
+{: .text-left }

+All datasets in the SGID geodatabase are synced nightly with the [OpenSGID]({% link sgid/open-sgid/index.md %}) cloud-hosted PostGIS database.
+This open standards-centric database is accessible to anyone with an internet connection.

+### Shelved Data
+{: .text-left }

+SGID datasets that are no longer current but are of historical value (such as older Census/ACS data or previous arrangements of tax district boundaries) are removed from the SGID geodatabase.
+Their hosted feature services are placed in the "AGRC Shelf" ArcGIS Online group for future reference.

 ### Dates in Table Names
 {: .text-left }

-Dates are acceptable in table names when content is related to either `census`, `political`, or `tax` ISO categories.
+Dates are acceptable in table names when content belongs in either the `census`, `political`, or `tax` ISO categories.
 For all other categories, dates should only be used for tables that are no longer effective/active or soon-to-be effective/active.
 This implies that the **most current and relevant** data contains **no date suffix**.
 Historical or future data _will_ contain a date suffix to help identification at a glance.
 The best way to learn about a dataset is to view the data page metadata.

 ## Updating and Editing Existing Tables
 {: .text-left }

 No edits will be made to the internal SGID from 7:00PM to 10:00AM MST to allow for automated scripts to push accurate updates to ArcGIS Online and ArcGIS Server.
 AGRC will ensure that data is production-ready before the editing windows ends.

-All database updates will be done during the editing window using [swapper](https://github.com/agrc/swapper) or some other automated process to reduce the amount of time with incomplete data.
+All database updates will be done during the editing window using [Swapper](https://github.com/agrc/swapper) or some other automated process to reduce the amount of time with incomplete data.

 All data updates being pushed into the SGID will have removed empty geometries and duplicate records with [Sweeper](https://github.com/agrc/sweeper) or another automated process.